Skip to content

 Pacific Northwest Institute on Special Education and the Law

-The primary objective of The Pacific Northwest Institute on Special Education and the Law is to foster alignment and unity amongst parents, educators, and everyone in between: with the collective responsibility to ensure that disabled students are protected and offered a free and appropriate public education.
+The primary objective of The Pacific Northwest Institute on Special Education and the Law is to foster alignment and unity amongst parents, educators, and everyone in between: with the collective responsibility to ensure that students with disabilities are protected and offered a free and appropriate public education.
+Our goal is to ignite curiosity and foster collaboration, bringing together every champion of education to help move our communities forward.

-Join us this October as we come together to champion the rights of disabled students and shape a more inclusive future for all.
+Join us as we come together to uphold the rights of students with disabilities and shape a more inclusive future for all.
 Check your inbox for announcements related to this year’s event and watch this space for updated agendas and logistical information!

 What Can I Expect?

-• Educational sessions will, as always, feature nationally recognized speakers addressing current issues.
+• Educational sessions will, as always, feature nationally recognized speakers addressing current issues in SPED.

 • Empirical and practical studies of special education and general education law.